Framework-R-D/phlex-design/doc/ch_conceptual_design/hof_operators.rst

 | :math:`[\ \ ] = \observe{f}\ a` | :math:`f: A \rightarrow \mathbbm{1}` | :math:`0`              |
 +---------------------------------+--------------------------------------+------------------------+

-As mentioned in :numref:`functional_programming:Higher-order functions supported by Phlex`, observers are a special case of filters that always reject the data presented to them.
+As mentioned in :numref:`ch_preliminaries/functional_programming:Higher-order functions supported by Phlex`, observers are a special case of filters that always reject the data presented to them.
 Because of this, in a purely functional approach, it is unnecessary to invoke an observer as no data will be produced by an observer.
 Additionally, any algorithms downstream of an always-rejecting filter will never be invoked.